Faculty and staff members play a vital role in identifying students who may benefit from the services provided by the Counseling Center.

 You should consider making a referral to the Counseling Center if you notice any of the following:

 Many students are initially hesitant about seeking counseling.
 When you have decided that professional counseling is indicated, tell the student directly and clearly why you are making the referral.

-Counseling is provided to all students enrolled in a degree program.
-Each student may have up to 15 individual counseling sessions per academic year.
-If a student has difficulties that cannot be adequately addressed in this time frame, we may suggest other resources that would be more appropriate.
+Short-term counseling is provided to all students enrolled in a degree program.
+If a student has difficulties that need more frequent and/or longer-term counseling to address adequately we may suggest other resources that would be more appropriate.

 All Counseling Center staff members have experience helping students with a wide range of concerns.
 Although we will do our best to honor a student’s preference to see a specific counselor, it may result in a longer wait time; therefore, it is preferable to refer students to the Counseling Center rather than to a specific counselor.
 You are welcome to call the Center and let us know that you have referred a student.